score-json/json/docs/s-core/trustable/statements/JLS-17.md

 normative: true
 ---

-The fraction of expectations covered by tests is calculated.
+A github workflow calculates the fraction of expectations covered by tests (TODO).